webcodejunkie/meet/README.md

 # Hello, and welcome to my application 'Meet' developed by me, webcodejunkie!

+Beginner Web Developer trying to make sense of what I learn

 # Here's a quick description on this project and what I aim for this application to provide.

 To build a serverless, progressive web application (PWA) with React using a